berwynhoyt/lua-yottadb/blog/lua-efficiency-blog.md

 At this stage I'd already spent 12 days: over twice as long as I'd anticipated.
 That's not too outrageous for a new concept design.
 Strictly, I should have told my employer that I was over-budget, so they could make the call on further development.
 But I was embarrassed that my node creation benchmark was not really faster than the original.
 We had fast iteration now, but I had anticipated that everything would be faster.
 Something was wrong, and I decided to just knuckle down and find it.

-At this point I made a mistaken judgement-call that cost development time.
+At this point I made a mistaken judgment-call that cost development time.
 I guessed (incorrectly) that the speed issues were because each node creation had to copy its parent's array of string pointers.
 Instead of verifying my theory, I implemented a fix, adding complexity as follows.

 Each child node retained a duplicate copy of the entire C array of string-pointer structs.
 But this seemed unnecessary since each child added only one subscript string at the end.
 Let's keep just one copy of the C array and have **each child** node reference the same array but keep its specific **depth** as follows: